The Historic Port of Wentworth

 Early explorers and overlanders no doubt would have passed by this site in the mid 1800s before pioneering graziers took up the land between the Murray and Lower Darling Rivers.

-Originally part of the 'Tapio Run', Buronga is situated on the Sturt Highway adjacent to Mildura.
-Buronga with an economy based on light industry, horticulture and viticulture is currently undergoing rapid expansion.
-Offering quick access to Mildura, Buronga offers an easy lifestyle with all the convenience of being 5 minutes from major shopping centres.
+Originally part of the ‘Tapio Run’, Buronga is situated on the Sturt Highway (Hendy Road) and Silver City Highway, adjacent to Mildura.
+Buronga with an economy based on light industry, horticulture and viticulture is currently undergoing rapid residential expansion.
+Neighbouring Mildura, Buronga offers an easy lifestyle, with a fast growing retail, services and shopping precinct of its own.

-In close proximity to the town are the Australian Inland Botanic Gardens, wineries, olive groves and citrus orchards.
-Two riverbank caravan parks, several motels and B&B's cater for accommodation.
+The newly constructed Riverfront Nature Play park and Pump (bike) track are popular with families, cyclists and skateboarders of all abilities.
+Also in close proximity to Buronga is the Australian Inland Botanic Gardens, wineries, olive groves and citrus orchards.
+Two river bank caravan parks, a motel and B&B’s cater for accommodation.

 Township of Gol Gol